fauu/Kamite/README.md

 #### Mining anime

-Kamite works well with [Anacreon’s mpv script][anacreon-mpv] used for automatically enhancing [Anki] cards with video content.
+Kamite works well with [Anacreon’s mpv script][anacreon-mpv] used for automatically enhancing [Anki] cards with video-derived content.
 After creating a card, with the script installed, simply press `Ctrl+c` in the Kamite tab, followed by `Ctrl+c` in the mpv window.
 If you want the card context to span not one but several chunks, select them in Kamite’s history window before pressing `Ctrl+c`.

 [Anki]: https://apps.ankiweb.net/